Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$: Introduction

 The original motivation for quantum groups was to have a representation theoretic framework for R-matrices \cite{drinfeld,jimbo,lusztig2}.
 Analogously, quantum symmetric pairs are deeply connected to the K-matrices; see e.g.\ \cite{CGM,kolb,noumi,NS}.
 An R-matrix is a solution to the Yang-Baxter equation, and a K-matrix is a solution to the reflection equation; see \eqref{eq:YBequation}, \eqref{eq:reflectionequation} below.

 We will be working with the quantized enveloping algebra $U_q(\widehat{\mathfrak{sl}}_2)$ \cite{drinfeld,jimbo}.
 The algebra $U_q(\widehat{\mathfrak{sl}}_2)$ has a subalgebra $U_q^+$, called the positive part \cite{CP,lusztig2}.
 Both $U_q(\widehat{\mathfrak{sl}}_2)$ and $U_q^+$ are associative, noncommutative, and infinite-dimensional.
 The algebra $U_q^+$ has a Hall algebra structure \cite{ringel}.
 The canonical basis and the dual canonical basis for $U_q^+$ were obtained in \cite{lusztig1} and in \cite{leclerc} respectively.
 The finite-dimensional irreducible representations for $U_q(\widehat{\mathfrak{sl}}_2)$ were classified in \cite{CP}.
-These representations are essentially irreducible representations for $U_q^+$ by \cite[Theorem 6.2.4]{AV25}.
+These representations remain irreducible when restricted to $U_q^+$ by \cite[Theorem 6.2.4]{AV25}.
+We remark that $U_q^+$ admits additional finite-dimensional irreducible representations that cannot be obtained through such restrictions.

 We now recall the definition for R- and K-matrices.
 An R-matrix is an $\End(\mC^2 \otimes \mC^2)$-valued formal Laurent series $R(t)$ which satisfies the \textit{Yang-Baxter equation} \cite{baxter,yang}